dmbarbour/wikilon/docs/ABCRT.md

  * Vector arithmetic with SIMD support, etc.
 * Good support for floating point would be nice.
  * John Gustafson's open interval arithmetic 'unum' is also nice.

+## Evaluation and Time or Effort Quotas

+One of the bigger challenges will be supporting evaluation limits, i.e. effort quotas.

 # older content